Diplomatic Academy of Vienna

 The Diplomatic Academy of Vienna (DA; German: Diplomatische Akademie Wien), also known as the Vienna School of International Studies, is a postgraduate professional school based in Vienna, Austria, with focused training for students and professionals in the areas of international affairs, political science, law, languages, history and economics.
+It is the oldest diplomatic academy in the world.

-The school confers PhD degrees, Master's degrees and postgraduate diplomas upon its graduates.
-It is an affiliate member school of the Association of Professional Schools of International Affairs in Austria.
-The Diplomatic Academy's director (since 2017) is Ambassador Emil Brix (b.
-1956 in Vienna), an Austrian diplomat and historian.
+The school is an affiliate member school of the Association of Professional Schools of International Affairs in Austria.
+The Diplomatic Academy's director (since August 2025) is Ambassador Martin Eichtinger (b.
+1953 in Graz), an Austrian diplomat.

 History

 The academy was originally established by Empress Maria Theresa in 1754 as the Oriental Academy, for the purpose of training young diplomats to represent the Habsburg Empire abroad.